 Should companies, corporations, and brands police themselves to ensure that they have social-environmental responsibilities in place, or should it become a government issue?

 These are questions that many people are asking.
-Research clearly shows that consumers want to know that the companies, brands, and corporations they support care about the environment and others.
+Research shows that consumers want to know that the companies, brands, and corporations they support care about the environment and others.

 - A company that does not seek out ways to manage electronic waste.
-For example, a developed country has up to 50,000,000 tons of electronic waste every year.
+For example, a developed country has up to 50,000,000 tons of electronic waste annually.
 This includes computers, TV sets, mobile phones, and appliances.
 And many of these are not properly managed, so they go into landfills or other waste dumps or, worse, get exported to a Third World country and placed there.
 A responsible company would want to know where and how their electronic waste is being managed.

 A Lesson From The 2012 Dhaka Garment Factory Fire